Factbox - Main candidates in Georgia's presidential election

-Georgia elects a new president on Sunday that will bring the curtain down on Mikheil Saakashvili's decade in power.
+Georgia elects a new president on Sunday in a vote that will end Mikheil Saakashvili's decade-long rule and test confidence in the ruling Georgian Dream coalition led by billionaire prime minister Bidzina Ivanishvili.

 Twenty-three candidates will run in the election, the largest number since the former Soviet republic held its first presidential election in 1991.
 Saakashvili is barred from running after serving two terms.